Monotype system: Mould

 The mould is one of the unique parts of the system, and together with the matrix-case, is the centrepiece of the caster.
 Its job is to locate under the matrix to case and shape the body of the sort, and then deliver it to the typecarrier, and eventually the galley.

 In the most simplistic view, the mould is a square pipe, with a conical funnel at its bottom and the selected matrix at the top.

 In detail, the mould does quite a lot more than just being a square pipe.
 There is a mechanism to control its width, both for casting characters and spaces.
 The width is set by special parts called wedges.
 Those are readjusted for each cast, thus controlling the width of the mould, thus the width of the sort or space.

 This wedge position depends on the row of the currently cast character in the matrix case, so by setting the letter to be cast, the width of the mould is also set.
 Just for spaces, there is a second wedge with finer steps, used to set their precise width for each line, so it's "mathematically" justified.

-For the casting operation, the mould width is set, and it's placed above the conical metal injector, and below the matrix.
-The injector is raised, and fits into the conical funnel at the base of the mould, ensuring precise positioning.
+For the casting operation, the mould width is set, and it is placed above the conical metal injector, and below the matrix.
+The injector is raised and fits into the conical funnel at the base of the mould, ensuring precise positioning.
 At the same time, a pin is pressed to a round depression on the top of the selected matrix, ensuring its precise positioning and tight contact with the mould.

 The metal is injected with some pressure, and almost immediately the injector and the pin retreat, releasing the mould to rush to the ejection site and back, to have its wedges adjust for the next cast, and releasing the matrix-case to position the next character to be cast.